WaiKitPhoon/kafka-spring/README.md

 This is a simple spring application developed using Spring boot to demonstrate the integration of **[Apache Kafka](https://kafka.apache.org/)** which internally uses **[Zoo Keeper](https://zookeeper.apache.org/)** for managing different Kafka instances as a cluster.

+Main capabilities of this project include:
+1. Create new topics in your local kafka env
+2. Debug messages being published/consumed in java POJOs

 ## Key concepts of Apache Kafka

 **Topic**: Topic is a unique representation or category to which producer publishes a stream of data.
 A topic will be subscribed by zero or multiple consumers for receiving data.